OpenSourceOV/image-processing-instructions/instructions.md

     ![](./images/7.jpg)

 7. Apply an automatic contrast to the result stack to enhance the detail.
-From the Image > Adjust menu select 'Brightness/Contrast...' then click the 'Auto' button.
+From the Image > Adjust menu select 'Brightness/Contrast...' then click the 'Auto' button and then 'Apply'.
 For some sequences where the differences are obvious this step isn't required.

     ![](./images/8.jpg)